swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 }
 ```

 Other nested types (i.e. those not used by requirements) are also not implicitly imported.
-Consider the following example of a struct which is added to `RandomAccessCollection` by an extension; it has nothing to do with any particular Collection (because it cannot capture -- see below), so it is irrelevant to any particular conforming type:
+Consider the following example of a struct which is added to `RandomAccessCollection` by an extension; it has nothing to do with any particular Collection (because it is generic), so it is irrelevant to any particular conforming type:

 ```swift
 extension RandomAccessCollection {